feroldi/dotfiles/tools/pyenv/README.md

 ## Set up a global Python version

-Run the following to set up any version you want:
+Run the following to globally set up some version for your system:

 ```bash
 pyenv global <version>
 ```

-If you want a different version for some specific directory, then do this:
+If you want a different version for some specific directory, then `cd` into its path, and run this:

 ```bash
 pyenv local <version>